 Cats, however, can't taste sweet so aren't necessarily as drawn to chocolate as dogs.

 Symptoms of chocolate upset include digestive upset (vomiting, diarrhea), restlessness, hyperactivity and trembling, she said.

 Then there's xylitol, a sugar substitute found in some sugarless gums and candies.
 It can cause hypoglycemia, seizures and even liver failure in dogs, Greer said.
 Symptoms of xylitol poisoning can include vomiting, weakness and lack of coordination.

-Apples are an excellent source of phytonutrients that support the overall health of pets, she said.
+Apples are an excellent source of phytonutrients that support the overall health of pets.
 Lentils are also a great source of dietary fiber for a healthy digestive system, providing folate and magnesium as well to support heart health.